HOME BIRTH: THE RESEARCH

 If you are considering home birth, you’re probably aware that there is a great deal of debate about whether home birth is safe.
 You likely have people in your family or social circle who are opposed to home birthor who at least question its safety.
 Because the safety of home birth in the US is controversial, it’s important that you understand what the research on home birth does and doesn’t say.

 Studies of home birth in several other countries support the view that home birth can be as safe as hospital birth.
-There are also many US studies, but only some of them relate to home birth attended by a certified nurse-midwife (CNM) or doctoras contrasted with other types of midwives.
-In Illinois, only CNMs and doctors are currently licensed to attend home births, although this is going to change later this year.
-For now, the US studies discussed below will focus on CNM care.
-(Doctors attend so few home births that data about their outcomes is not meaningful.)
-Some of these studies suggest that CNM-attended home birth is as safe as hospital birth; some suggest that hospital birth is safer.
+In the US, some studies support the view that home birth can be as safe as hospital birth; some suggest that hospital birth is safer.
 You can read about these studies below to decide whether you will feel safe planning a home birth.

 The evidence on intervention rates, by contrast, is clear: women who choose home birth as opposed to hospital birth have lower rates of interventions, including: